 Some children with disabilities will require special educational provision.
-Specific Learning Difficulties may or may not be disabling, depending upon the impact on the particular individual.
+Specific Learning Difficulties may or may not be disabling, depending upon the impact on the individual.
 We would aim to assess each child's needs as required and make the appropriate provision based on their individual needs.
-Pupils may exhibit specific difficulties one or more of the following:
+Pupils may exhibit specific difficulties including one or more of the following:

+- Literacy

+- Numeracy

+- Attention and listening (ADHD hyperactive/inattentive or combined)

+- Receptive and expressive language

+- Short-term working memory

+- Processing speed

+- Visual perception

-Literacy Numeracy Attention and listening (ADD, ADHD) Receptive and expressive language Short-term working memory Processing speed Visual perception Gross and fine motor co-ordination Sensory processing difficulties (auditory, visual, proprioceptive and vestibular) Emotional and social development Phonological processing Social communication and interaction
+- Gross and fine motor co-ordination

+- Sensory processing difficulties (auditory, visual, proprioceptive and vestibular)

+- Emotional and social development

+- Phonological processing

+- Social communication and interaction